praccu/blog/index.md

 ## Digital Setup

-* Home Assistant: steps to describe (link to starting documentation).
+* Set up Home Assistant.
 * Set up ESPHome
 * Set up a [CloudFlare tunnel](https://peyanski.com/connecting-cloudflare-tunnel-to-home-assistant/) so you can access your HA dashboard from anywhere.
 (And flash ESPs from anywhere.)
 * Set up device on ESPHome, download the binary.
 * Set up esphomeflasher, to flash basic setup on the waveshare board.
+* Set up Todoist.

 ### Set up Todoist, retrieve your API Token
 Get your Todoist API token [here](https://todoist.com/app/settings/integrations/developer), and put it into your Home Assistant config where I have "REDACTED".